 “I’ve come to ARM after working on the Sydney Metro Northwest rail link since 2015.
 I led multiple packages of the work, including the main station canopies, and I started during the design stages and continued through to final handover when the first trains ran.
 On a job that big, you have to take on however much responsibility falls on you.
 It’s expected.

-It’s great to come to a practice with real architectural culture and cultural projects.
+It’s been great to come to a practice with real architectural culture and cultural projects.
 ARM’s Sydney office is growing and it’s a gem of a place to work.
 People are genuine and relaxed and it’s easy to talk to everyone and ask questions.

 I’ve always liked making things.
 I got to grow up in the bush so there was always something to fix around the property.
 My parents say that when I was a kid, everyone else would get toys for Christmas but I got boxes and sticky tape and junk from the tip.
 Things that I could take apart, like old televisions.
 As an adult, I built bikes for five or six years and now I’m repairing coffee machines.
 I’ve just bought one to fix up for the office.
 It’s not a full-on commercial one but it’s pretty close.